Analysis | There is a dormant Trump vote. The best place to look probably isn’t Facebook memes.

 This dynamic is important to consider when reading Kevin Roose’s fascinating assessment of the role Facebook plays in the conservative media ecosystem.
 Roose has become transfixed by the fact that the posts that generate the most traffic on the site each day tend to be ones published by conservative commentators or news sites.

-“[W]hat sticks out, when you dig in to the data, is just how dominant the Facebook right truly is,” Roose writes.
+“What sticks out, when you dig in to the data, is just how dominant the Facebook right truly is,” Roose writes.
 “Pro-Trump political influencers have spent years building a well-oiled media machine that swarms around every major news story, creating a torrent of viral commentary that reliably drowns out both the mainstream media and the liberal opposition.”

 He created a Twitter account that lists the top 10 link-sharing posts each day.
 Using that account and categorizing each of the top-performing outlets into broad categories, we can get a visual sense for what Roose is observing: The resulting chart is heavily red.
 (Data for Aug.
 1 and 2 were not included.)